callumf222/Web-Scraper-JS/README.md

 # Web-Scraper-JS
-Web Scraper made in JavaScript,
+Web Scraper made in JavaScript
+- Currently linked to Indeed.
+- Can be changed what to scrap by changing tags.